Preventing Business Fraud

-But how can my most trusted employee defraud me? you ask.
+You might ask, “how can my most trusted employee defraud me?”
 Fraud isn’t always malicious.
 Often, it’s a good person in a tough situation — and this economy isn’t helping.
 Fraud happens when pressure, opportunity, and rationalization coincide.

 Cash fraud is most common, and fraudulent disbursements are the most common form of cash misappropriation.
 This means false invoices or forged checks.

-How to prevent fraud?
+How do you prevent fraud?
 First, you need an excellent fraud policy.
 Then you need to enforce that policy.
 This means vigilance and follow-through.
 Internal controls and separation of duties are your best defenses.

 Need more information?
 Give us a ring — we are ready to help you with your business needs and separation of duties.